Deprecation: #107537 - TYPO3\CMS\Core\Utility\PathUtility::getPublicResourceWebPath

 TYPO3 installations using

-Path will get a
+Path will receive a

 deprecation message for each call of this method.